Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds

-We introduce a novel symplectic reduction scheme for $C^\infty(M,\omega)$ that extends in a straightforward manner to the multisymplectic setting.
-Specifically, we exhibit a reduction of the $L_\infty$-algebra of observables on a premultisymplectic manifold $(M,\omega)$ in the presence of a compatible Lie algebra action $\g\curvearrowright M$ and subset $N\subset M$.
-In the symplectic setting, this reproduces the Dirac, \'Sniatycki--Weinstein, and Arms--Cushman--Gotay reduced Poisson algebra whenever the Marsden--Weinstein quotient exists.
-We examine our construction in the context of various examples, including multicotangent bundles and multiphase spaces, and conclude with a discussion of applications to classical field theories and quantization.
+\Abstract{We develop a reduction scheme for the $L_\infty$-algebra of observables on a premultisymplectic manifold $(M,\omega)$ in the presence of a compatible Lie algebra action $\mathfrak{g}\curvearrowright M$ and subset $N\subset M$.
+This reproduces in the symplectic setting the Poisson algebra of observables on the Marsden--Weinstein--Meyer symplectic reduced space, whenever the reduced space exists, but is otherwise distinct from the Dirac, \'Sniatycki--Weinstein, and Arms--Cushman--Gotay observable reduction schemes.
+We examine various examples, including multicotangent bundles and multiphase spaces, and we conclude with a discussion of applications to classical field theories and quantization.}